Home Warranty for Old Homes: Coverage, Limitations & Best Options

 Is a home warranty worth it for a 20-year-old house?

 Yes, for most homeowners a home warranty is worth considering for a 20-year-old house.
 At that age, major systems like HVAC, plumbing, and water heaters are approaching or past their average lifespan, making breakdowns more likely.
-A single HVAC replacement can cost $5,000 to $10,000 in 2026, which can quickly exceed a full year's warranty premium (averaging around $720 to $900 for a combo plan).
+A single HVAC replacement can cost $7,000 to $16,000 in 2026 (with A2L refrigerant rules driving prices up 15 to 20% from 2023), which can easily exceed a full year's warranty premium averaging around $876.
 The key is choosing a plan with solid payout limits and reviewing exclusions carefully before signing.

 Do home warranties have age restrictions on homes or appliances?